InstruktoriBrno/bezchybi-web/README.md

 Web for a weekend event.
-Deployed to https://smijeva.github.io/bez-chybi-web.
-Implementation is on hold because the event is postponed to autumn 2020.

 Based on the template:
 # [Start Bootstrap - Grayscale](https://startbootstrap.com/template-overviews/grayscale/)